lf-lang/lf-west-template/README.md

 The custom `lf-build` west command can be inspected in `scripts/lf_build.py`.
 It invokes `lfc` on the provided LF source file.
-It then invokes `west build` on the generated sources. `west lf-build -h`
+It then invokes `west build` on the generated sources.
+See `west lf-build -h` for more information.